2025 Fair dates: August 7 - 10, 2025

 PIERCE COUNTY FAIR EXHIBITOR RULES

-These Fair rules pertain to all Exhibitors during the Pierce County Fair as well as any other Pierce County Fair event for which premium points, ribbons, and awards are allowed.
+These Fair rules pertain to all Exhibitors during the Pierce County Fair and any other Pierce County Fair event for which premium points, ribbons, and awards are allowed.
 The Pierce County Fair Rules are in effect during Fair Week.
 This Fair is for all enrolled 4-H and FFA members in Pierce County and those showing in Open Class as described in the rules under each Open Class section.

 EXHIBITOR ADMISSION